 Eventually, we settled on creating a storybook with a cactus as the main character.
 Over the course of the story, the cactus would meet various other characters who would each teach the cactus a lesson.
 We would also create a deck of activity cards to accompany the book.
 The cards would each teach a cognitive behavioral method or mindfulness method that would mirror plot points from the story and help the reader practice the lessons learned.

 The story that we wrote is called “The Cactus and his Secret.”
 It is best suited for children ages 6-9.
 It is about a cactus in a garden who is self-conscious about a weed that is growing next to him.
 Over the course of the story, he interacts with other plants and animals in the garden and comes to learn how to live with the weed.
-He also learns that all of the plants in the garden have their own weeds to contend with.
-The lessons that he learns are based on mindfulness techniques and cognitive behavioral therapy methods that we learned from our research.
+He also learns that all of the plants in the garden have their own weeds to contend with (representative of self-doubt or insecurities).
+The lessons that the cactus learns are based on mindfulness techniques and cognitive behavioral therapy methods that we learned from our research.

 Our activity cards work in conjunction with the book, and they fit into three envelopes in the inside front cover.
 There are 30 cards total (10 for each category).
 The three categories are “Understanding,” “Accepting,” and “Growing.”
-These are based on the model of personal growth that we learned from one of the therapists who we interviewed (first comes self-understanding; then comes self-acceptance; then comes growth).
+These are based on the model of personal growth that we learned from one of the therapists who we interviewed.
 The cards follow a rough progression in this way, yet they are meant to fit together, and with the story, in a fluid way to encourage exploration and play.